thegrandslam2002/Kelp2/README.md

 ## Making your own bot using Kelp's code:

-Kelp runs on Node.js, so installing Kelp should be as simple as downloading Node.js on your machine, running `npm install discord.js`, and cloning the repo.
+Kelp runs on Node.js, so installing Kelp should be as simple as downloading Node.js on your machine, running `npm install`, and cloning the repo.
 In order for the bot to run, you'll need to input your token and client ID into the application_data.json file, then run `index.js`.
 Slash commands must be registered first by running `manual_register.js`, with the additional requirement of your server ID from the config.json file.
 Commands can then be re-registered remotely using the /reload command.
 More information about bot development is available [here](https://discord.js.org/#/).

 Kelp was designed to run on only one server at a time.
 If you attempt to use it on multiple, it WILL NOT function correctly.